 Tan Oak Day Camp

-Family Camping at Azalea, Bay Tree, and Sequoia Flats, is available by reservation.
+Family Camping at Azalea, and Sequoia Flats, is available by reservation.

 An interpretive center is located next to the park office.
 Open daily, May-September, the center has natural and historic exhibits, game boards, and hands-on articles for visitor experience.